71/dance/test/suite/commands/seek-word-edge.md

 - .seek.word.backward

-Old Selection 0 overflowed and was removed.
-Old Selection 1 moved.
+Selection #0 overflowed and was removed.
+Selection #1 moved.

 ```
-the |{0}qui{0}ck brown fox
+the quick brown fox
+    |^^ 0
 ```

 ## 3 word-start-backward-9